Schopenhacker/Decision-Tree/README.md

 * Classify a test set : each record is made up of only predictors and we have to find out its class label

 ## Classification
-in this project we will discuss the classification Decision Tree Algorithm First of all, let me explain what is a Classifcation model and how an algorithm process in general to classify data input : a structured dataset with a set of attributes (relational table lookslike)
+In this project we will discuss the classification Decision Tree Algorithm First of all, let me explain what is a Classifcation model and how an algorithm process in general to classify data input : a structured dataset with a set of attributes (relational table lookslike)
  ![alt text](https://en.wikipedia.org/wiki/Relational_database#/media/File:Relational_database_terms.svg)